 Port Authority Reform

 The Port Authority of New York and New Jersey has been out of control for decades.
 It operates critical transportation infrastructure, including the George Washington Bridge, and oversees a budget of $7 billion, which is larger than the budget of 26 states combined.
 Yet, it is unclear how those funds are spent or whether the public interest is truly served.

-As we have seen recently, the Port Authority is a political patronage mill that operates in the shadows, without any meaningful oversight.
 I am committed to changing the culture of the PANYNJ so that commuters and fare-payers are put first.

 In recent years, we have made progress in how our state treats individuals with disabilities.
 We now have a registry of caretakers

 who abuse clients, require the Department of Human Services to provide greater information to families on available services and programs as they make long-term plans, and have greater oversight of community care residences.
 We have even made efforts to reduce the stigma by removing the word "retarded" from state statutes.

 Additionally, I authored New Jersey's landmark law to prevent abuse and neglect in group homes.
 The Stephen Komninos Law requires the State to conduct regular visits in group homes, it also mandates that facilities notify families within a set timeframe when an individual is injured.

 Economic Development in District 37

 District 37 has the potential to be an economic hub for Bergen County and Northern New Jersey.
 The district has diverse and energetic communities, historic downtown areas, and cultural centers, such as the Bergen Performing Arts Center in Englewood, which I was proud to play a leadership role in revitalizing in 2004.

 I have long advocated for the extension of the Hudson-Bergen Light Rail Line into Bergen County.
 I am committed to continued partnership with federal, state and local officials to bring District 37 onto the line and finally make this a reality for our community.